 There are a lot of moving parts to civil litigation, and many obstacles can tie up a case in court.
 Judges may make rulings on motions that filed by either party, which could end up being appealed to a higher court.
 This can delay a trial, since the parties must wait on the appellate court decision.
 There may be rulings that the judge makes in the interim on motions that are filed by either party, which could end up being appealed at the appellate level.
 It is difficult to put an exact time frame on a car accident case, since each case varies based on the facts, circumstances, and litigation tools.

 The reassurance from Digger and his staff gave me that renewed hope that it’s going to be okay down the road.Client

 Discuss Your Car Accident with an Experienced Lafayette Attorney

 If you were hurt in a motor vehicle collision, you deserve to focus on your health.
 However, this can be difficult to do when you in pain, bombarded with calls from insurance adjusters, and worrying about your finances.
 Fortunately, an experienced attorney could help with your case.
 A Lafayette lawyer could guide you through every step of the car accident litigation process, from settlement negotiations to trial.
-Call today to schedule a consultation.
+Call the Lafayette personal injury lawyers at the Law Offices of Laborde Earles for a free consultation.